Business planning with the tarot

 The start of a good business planning

 A great goal begins with a dream.
-You need a dream before you can plan your business at all.
+You need a dream before you can do any business planning.
 It is what Gloria Steinem said:

 “Without leaps of imagination or dreaming, we lose the excitement of possibilities.
 Dreaming, after all, is a form of planning.” – Gloria Steinem